akrami/repurt/README.md

-#REPURT

-repurt is a database report manager, this app is currently not finished.
+# REPURT

+**repurt** is a report manager that queue your _postgresql_ database queries.

+it is designed for heavily loaded databases that take minutes to return result.